Cashmere is one of the most luxurious fabrics to have in your wardrobe and the benefits of taking care of the material are bountiful.

 To keep your cashmere garments always clean and beautiful, here are some basic rules to follow:

-1. Rest your garment
+1. Rest your cashmere garment

 Do not wear the same garment too frequently.
 Allow the garment two or three days’ rest after a day’s wearing.
 A silk or Pashmina scarf goes well with cashmere tops and cardigans.
 Used between your cashmere top/cardigan and your neck, a scarf will also prevent powder or other cosmetics stains.

-2. Nothing rough
+2. No rough accessories

 Do not wear a cashmere garment next to rough clothing, metal necklaces, bracelets, belts and rough leather items such as crocodile leather bags.
 Dress up your cashmere with a silk scarf and pearl accessories instead of accessories with a rough surface.